Plight Of Survivors After Cyclone Idai: No Power, No Homes, No Roads

 "We saw massive destruction," LeSueur says.
 "But within two days, people were in the streets with shovels.
 Seeing the response has been just awe-inspiring."

 But nearly a week after the storm, sand and rubble are still being cleared.
-As aid begins to trickle in, it's becoming that other impacts of the catastrophe, which LeSueur calls "the worst humanitarian crisis in Mozambique's history," will be much harder to resolve.
+As aid begins to trickle in, it's becoming clear that other impacts of the catastrophe, which LeSueur calls "the worst humanitarian crisis in Mozambique's history," will be much harder to resolve.
 An unknown number of people are still stuck on rooftops, in trees or on small islands of land that stayed above the floodline.
 The IFRC estimates that at least 400,000 people in Mozambique were made homeless by the storm.

 The death toll could rise to more than one thousand as search-and-rescue efforts coordinated by the government and the United Nations continue, Mozambique's President Filipe Nyusi told the Associated Press on Monday.
 Hundreds of deaths were also reported in neighboring Malawi and Zimbabwe, where the storm triggered flash floods, high winds, and mudslides.
 Altogether, up to 2.6 million people were affected by the storm, according to the U.N., which on Tuesday said it will need $40.8 million in emergency relief funding.